ChristopherA/intro-mac-command-line/part1-basics.md

 Like the `more` command, typing `space` moves down a window full of text, and typing `q` will quit.
 You can even see the man page for man with `man man`.

-Many, but not all commands will give you a brief summary of what they do if you type them without any parameters, or with the parameter `-h` or `--help`.
-Many parameters may be cryptic, but the man page for the commands should explain them in more detail.
+Many, but not all commands will give you a brief summary of what they do if you type them without any options, or with the option `-h` or `--help`.
+Many options may be cryptic, but the man page for the commands should explain them in more detail.